AT&T in talks to buy DirecTV for nearly $50 billion: sources

-A bid near $95 per share would value DirecTV at more than $48 billion based on its shares outstanding, and would represent a premium of more than 20 percent to its stock price before news of AT&T’s interest first emerged on May 1.
+A bid at around $95 per share would value DirecTV at more than $48 billion based on its shares outstanding, and would represent a premium of more than 20 percent to its stock price before news of AT&T’s interest first emerged on May 1.

-The deal price has yet to be finalized and terms could still change, the people said, adding that discussions are continuing.
-They asked not to be named because the matter is not public.
+The deal price has yet to be finalized and terms could still change, the people said, adding that discussions are continuing and asking not to be named because the matter is not public.

 AT&T and DirecTV declined to comment.
 Bloomberg News earlier reported that AT&T was offering to pay around $100 per share for DirecTV, whose management team will continue to run the company as a unit of AT&T. (link.reuters.com/xyf39v).
 The Wall Street Journal said a deal could happen in two weeks.